juren53/HST-Metadata/Notes/HST_PDB_Metadata_Tagging_Process.md

 <p> - a CSV file will be generated from the PDB that contains the metadata to be embedded in the TIFF images to be processed </p>
 <p> - JPEG images will be generated from the TIFF images </p>
 <p> - JPEG images will be resized to 800 pixel max on either the X or Y axis.</p>
+<p> - Copyright watermarks will be added to restricted JPEG images </p>

 ### Tagging process